49th Aero Squadron

 The 49th Aero Squadron was a United States Army Air Service unit that fought on the Western Front during World War I.

 The squadron was assigned as a Day Pursuit (Fighter) Squadron as part of the 2d Pursuit Group, First United States Army.
 Its mission was to engage and clear enemy aircraft from the skies and provide escort to reconnaissance and bombardment squadrons over enemy territory.
-It also attacked enemy observation balloons, and perform close air support and tactical bombing attacks of enemy forces along the front lines.
+It also attacked enemy observation balloons, and performed close air support and tactical bombing attacks on enemy forces along the front lines.
 After the 1918 Armistice with Germany, the squadron returned to the United States in March 1919 and was demobilized.

 On 16 October 1936, the World War I Aero squadron was consolidated with the United States Army Air Corps 49th Bombardment Squadron to preserve the lineage and history of the unit.
 Today, the United States Air Force 49th Test and Evaluation Squadron performs flight testing at Barksdale Air Force Base, Louisiana.